magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 As you see the `(= nil (validate-shopping-form "" "0" "0" "0"))`
-failed, because `(validate-shopping-form "" "0" "0" "0")` is now
+failed because `(validate-shopping-form "" "0" "0" "0")` is now
 returning `{:quantity
 ["Quantity can't be empty."
 "Quantity has to be an integer number."
 "Quantity can't be negative."]}`
 instead of the expected `nil` value.

-Correct the induced bug, save the file and wait for the new result:
+Correct the induced bug, save the file and wait for the new report:

 ```clj
 Writing suite.cljs...